SatelCreative/crisp/README.md

 The client is where the "magic" happens.
 This is where all of the data loading, filtering, and configuration lives.

-At it's most basic, you ask the client to get you some, for example, products from the `shoes` collection.
+At its most basic, you ask the client to get you some, for example, products from the `shoes` collection.
 The client will load data from the template url (`/collections/shoes?view=crisp`), process it, and return to you to display to the user.

 This gets more complicated when you ask tougher questions.
 If this time you want Size `9` or `10` running shoes in pink or purple things get a little more complicated under the hood but the interface you communicate with remains the same.

 To get a little bit more into it, Crisp tries to find a balance between performance and resource usage while loading and filtering.
 This involves making some educated guesses in terms of how many shoes to load immediately and cancelling any extraneous requests made from the guesses as quickly as possible.
 Of course there are still cases where there is only one item that matches the filter constraints and it is the very last one, but in most cases Crisp works quite quickly.

-## Seo Concerns
+## SEO Concerns

 TODO